troyready/onica-create-2019-serverless/README.md

 ```

 Magic 🎩
+- Clear cache & Hard Reload web site
+- Click GIDDY UP and register with your real email address
+- Enter verification code from email.
+  - If email not received, click user in Cognito and then click the Confirm User button.
+Edit browser address to `signin.html`.

 ### Lab 3 - Store ryde history

 #### Create & Use DynamoDB

 - Uncomment `ddbrides` section in `infrastructure/stacks.yaml`
+- Give the lambda IAM permissions to write to the DynamoDB table, and the name of the table.
+  - Edit `serverless.yml` and
+    - uncomment the `iamRoleStatements` section
+    - uncomment the `RIDES_TABLE_NAME` environment variable.
 - Uncomment lines under `// TODO: Record to DynamoDB` comment in `request-unicorn.js`

 #### Redeploy all